-i’ve been sitting on a few fabulous things i’ve been sent from various brands and prs recently, trying to work out the best way to share these new pieces here on the blog, and figured that a new occasional series might be in order – which i’m cleverly (read: not feeling so imaginative right now..) calling: fab finds.
+I was trying to work out the best way to share these new pieces here on the blog and figured that a new occasional series might be in order, which I’m cleverly (read: not feeling so imaginative right now..) calling: Fab Finds.

-i’ve got such wanderlust for the romantic, bohemian vibe of san francisco just now, and never more so that when i have this beautiful candle from roam by 42 pressed burning, notes of bergamot, sage, cedar and vetvier filling the flat. the scent is a wonderful accompaniment to my aromatic half hitch g&t and a girl boss netflix marathon on the telly, and i just love the clean jam jar packaging and beautiful gold foiled label of the brand which suit my flat’s aesthetic perfectly. each candle scent has been inspired by a different destination, from london to charleston, accenting the distinctive notes that capture the essence of the city.
+The scent is a wonderful accompaniment to my aromatic Half Hitch G&T and a Girl Boss Netflix marathon, and I just love the clean jam jar packaging and beautiful gold foiled label of the brand which suit my flat’s aesthetic perfectly.
+Each candle scent has been inspired by a different destination, from London to Charleston, accenting the distinctive notes that capture the essence of the city.

-as a self-confessed city gal, i was very intrigued to come across dr paul keedwell’s new book headspace, which looks at the psychology of city living and the way in which our urban landscape shapes us. the whole premise is incredibly fascinating and takes the principles i took from oliver heath’s recent happiness and health in the home presentation many steps further to consider how good architecture can inspire, restore and bring us together while conversely, how bad design can cause anxiety, alienation and depression. i’m only halfway through but already it is a fascinating read, and a book i’d definitely recommend!
+The whole premise is incredibly fascinating and takes the principles I took from Oliver Heath’s recent Happiness and Health in the Home presentation many steps further to consider how good architecture can inspire, restore and bring us together while conversely, and how bad design can cause anxiety, alienation and depression.
+I’m only halfway through but already it is a fascinating read, and a book I’d definitely recommend!